tensaikit/tensaikit/README.md

     llm,
     tools,
     checkpointSaver: memory,
-    messageModifier: `You are a helpful agent that can interact onchain using the TensaiKit.`, });
+    messageModifier: `You are an intelligent and helpful onchain assistant.
+Use the tools provided via TensaiKit to read blockchain data, execute transactions, and guide users with accurate, secure responses.`, });

   return { agent, config: agentConfig };